GlitchBricks/.github/profile/README.md

 GlitchBricks is a modular playground for creative manipulation of analog A/V signals.
 Its primary goal is to make circuit bending accessible, modular, and (optionally) programmable — empowering artists, hackers, experimenters, and beginners to build their own evolving glitch instruments.

-## Overview

-The GlitchBricks platform stands on two foundational pillars:

-- **OAVCP (Open Analog Voltage Control Protocol)**
-  A lightweight, open, addressable control protocol that provides centralized or distributed control across an entire modular rig.
-It allows automation, preset recall, scripting, synchronized modulation, and deep integration with custom “brain” modules or external controllers.

-- **GBCB (GlitchBricks Communication Bus)**
-  The hardware bus that lets modules chain together physically and electronically.
-It carries analog video, sync, power rails, and the OAVCP control signals — enabling a consistent, open-ended way to combine modules into powerful creative pipelines.

-Together, these two systems form a hybrid analog/digital ecosystem where experimentation is encouraged, chaos is welcome, and structured control is available when you want it.

 ---

 ## What Is GlitchBricks?